Shin Megami Tensei III: Nocturne: Demon negotiation and fusion

 A key element related to battles is demon negotiation, the process by which new demons are invited to join the Protagonist and can fight alongside them.
 The majority of demons can be talked to in battle by the Protagonist, and some allied demons.
 After selecting the option to talk, the player selects a demon, which initiates a negotiation.
 For those demons who can talk, the responses vary by both situation and a demon's temperament: some demons can be bribed with Macca and items, some will ask questions related to subjects like philosophy, while others can be influenced by the Protagonist's skills of flattery or eloquence.
 A negotiation can fail if the wrong responses are chosen, if the Protagonist's demon roster is full, or if another enemy demon interrupts.
 When in the party, demons can be summoned or dismissed from battle.
 The level of assigned Magatama can also affect how negotiation goes.

 In addition to recruiting in battle, new demons are acquired through fusion at a location called the Cathedral of Shadows.
-Normally only two demons can be fused at once, but under certain conditions, more demons can be fused together.
+Normally only two demons can be fused at once, but under certain conditions, more demons can be fused together, in a method known as "sacrificial fusion", player can sacrifice a higher level demon during fusion to have the resultant demon inherit skills from all the constituent demons and receive 1.5x times the XP of the sacrificed demon.
 Fusions can produce a variety of results based on various circumstances, such as the current phase of Kagutsuchi and the addition of items called Deathstones.
 When in the Cathedral of Shadows, the Protagonist can select two demons, viewing a preview of the resultant demon, then initiate a fusion.
 The resultant demon will both possess its own skills and inherit skills from both parents: skill inheritance is randomized.
 Higher-level demons produce more powerful fusions.
 Demons gained through negotiation or fusion are automatically stored in the Demon Compendium, a record kept within the Cathedral of Shadows.
 The Protagonist can also pay to summon a demon from the Compendium, returning it to his ranks.